vjhansen/SHC4300_exam/Discussions/W03/W3-D3__e_dice_RS232/README.md

 ---
 ## Tasks
 ---
-1. Represent a block diagram for the entire circuit.
+#### 1. Represent a block diagram for the entire circuit.
 Is it an appropriate application for a small FSMD?

-2. Create a Vivado project to implement this architecture and check the correctness of your solution by simulation.
+#### 2. Create a Vivado project to implement this architecture and check the correctness of your solution by simulation.

-3. Program the Basys-3 board and demonstrate the operation of your solution.